oliviachang29/port-eleventy/content/projects/cradles-to-crayons/index.md

 Cradles to Crayons runs a large volunteer program to sort clothing and other supply donations, and maintains an enrichment program for schools that teach people with disabilities to volunteer.

 ## 1. Problem Framework
-volunteers primarily sort clothing, school supplies, and hygiene kits, but there was a question of accessibility and independence.
-How could tasks be made more fulfilling, less overwhelming, and better suited to varying abilities?
-We aimed to build tools or resources that would help them volunteer more independently and confidently.
+Build tools or resources that would help volunteers with disability complete tasks more independently and confidently.

 ## 2. Initial Visit
 During our first visit to C2C, we observed volunteers from Perkins School, a group well-resourced and equipped to handle specific accommodations.
 We quickly realized that they had already made adaptations for their volunteers.